-• The volume may be muted.
-Look at the volume control (speaker)

-icon in the taskbar.
-If it is crossed-out, click the icon and deselect the Mute all option.

-- The volume level may be too low.
+- The volume may be muted.
+Look at the volume control (speaker) icon in the taskbar.
+If it is crossed-out, click the icon and drag the slider to the right to increase the volume. - The volume level may be too low.
 Check the volume from the volume control (speaker) icon in the taskbar.
 You can also use the volume control hotkeys to adjust the volume. - If headphones, earphones or external speakers are connected to the headphone jack on the computer, the internal speakers automatically turn off.